 How to Use the USFS Recreation Sites Layer

 The USFS Recreation Sites Layer is available with a Premium Membership across all platforms: iOS, Android, and on gaiagps.com.
 You can find it under the Feature/Weather Overlays category of the map manager.
-The layer is only interactive on iOS devices currently, but we’re working to bring that same capability to the Android app in the near future.

 We recommend using the USFS Recreation Sites overlay in conjunction with the USFS Visitor map.
 The USFS Recreation Sites layer is more up-to-date.
 However, it’s a work in progress, so there may be some sites currently visible on USFS Visitor map that aren’t yet available on the USFS Recreation Sites overlay.

 USFS Recreation Sites and USFS Roads and USFS Roads and Trails make another great pairing.
 The combination gives you a complete look at Forest Service infrastructure that you can overlay atop any base map.